 - the stage of your cancer

 This treatment uses strong drugs to kill cancer cells all over your body.
-You’ll get chemotherapy in cycles, meaning that you’ll take the drugs for a few days and then stop for a few days to give your body time to recover.
+You’ll get chemotherapy in cycles, meaning you’ll take the drugs for a few days and then stop for a few days to give your body time to recover.
 Each cycle lasts three to four weeks.

 - bendamustine (Treanda)